harishrb/cowin-vaccination-slot-notifier/README.md

 CAUTION - Do not overload the server by keeping shorter time window in scheduler.
 Owner/Maintainer is not liable for any damage caused.
 ```

+**UPDATE - The availability data fetched by making calls to CoWIN public API may be cached and delayed by upto 30 minutes as per the latest update from the Government of India.
+This was done as means of fair usage.**

 ## License
 The source code used to format and display the content of this project is licensed under the [MIT license](https://opensource.org/licenses/mit-license.php).